PeaceFounder/Recruiters.jl/README.md

 - A `KEY` and a `HASH` function are used for authorisation operations
 - The internet location `URL` to the deme

 The second ingredient is an SMTP service which enables to send off emails by a trusted email provider.
 Unfortunately, many popular email providers like GMAIL, Outlook and others have discontinued their SMTP services in the name of two-factor authentification.
 Those who still do support SMTP tend to be outcasted as junk when BIG providers receive emails from them.
-Thus getting SMTP can take a little bit of research to work.
+Thus getting SMTP to work can take a little bit of research.
 The ingredients you need explicitly are:

 - SMTP service location like `smtps://mail.inbox.lv:465`
 - Email address and password